Haines City Branch

 The Atlantic Coast Line Railroad's Haines City Branch was a railroad line running from their main line in Haines City, Florida south through southern Central Florida.
-The line notably ran through Lake Wales, Avon Park, Sebring, and Immokalee and would stretch as far south as Everglades City upon its completion in 1928.
-Everglades City would be the southernmost point the entire Atlantic Coast Line Railroad system would ever reach.
+Track would stretch as far south as Everglades City upon its completion in 1928, which would be the southernmost point the entire Atlantic Coast Line Railroad system would ever reach.
 The Haines City Branch was one of the Atlantic Coast Line's major additions to its Florida network, much of which was previously part of the Plant System.

+Route description

+The Haines City Branch began at a junction with the Atlantic Coast Line Railroad's main line in Haines City.
+It then headed south running through southern Central Florida, passing through Lake Wales, Avon Park, Sebring, Lake Placid, and Palmdale.
+Just south of Palmdale at Harrisburg, the line split with one route running southeast to Moore Haven, Clewiston, and Lake Harbor on Lake Okeechobee.
+The other route ran south from Harrisburg to Immokalee, Sunniland, and Everglades City at its greatest extent.